Personal Injury Lawyer Reviewing Cases for injured plaintiffs nationwide

 Workers across the country suffer serious injuries on a daily basis, the majority resulting from accidents that are considered preventable.
 Negligent management and poor training contribute to thousands of workplace injuries each year, and companies may be held liable in many cases.

-According to the Occupational Safety and Health Administration (OSHA), there were 164 fatal occupational injuries in the year ending 2016, and thousands of other severe, debilitating injuries in various industries throughout Ohio.
+According to the U.S. Bureau of Labor Statistics, there were 5,283 fatal work injuries recorded in the United States in 2023, and thousands of other severe, debilitating injuries in various industries, including:

 When workplace accidents occur, it is common for the victim and employer to assign blame to one another.
 The injured worker can be blamed for not being careful, and the employer is accused of not providing a safe work environment.